0xkohi/0xkohi.github.io/content/posts/Thanos_ransomware.md

 ![coucou](/images/malwr8.png)

-There were no more interesting things to see here with VISUAL-procmon that we did not figure out yet, but in the need to a report, this tool is great to make graph and quickly understand what happen and how each process is executed and the parameters.
+There were no more interesting things to see here with VISUAL-procmon that we did not figure out before in the analysis, but in the need to a report, or in live forensic case scenario, this tool is great to make graph and quickly understand what happens and how each process is executed.

 ## Conclusion